HimaniJoshi0/ConnectNow/README.md

 # ConnectNow
-It is a clone of CodePen
+It is a messaging app